Twins vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- In four games as the underdog over the last 10 matchups, the Twins have a record of 1-3.
+- In five games as the favorite over the last 10 matchups, the Twins have a record of 4-1.

-- In their previous 10 games with a total, the Twins and their opponents have combined to exceed the over/under on four occasions.
+- In their last 10 games with a total, the Twins and their opponents have combined to hit the over three times.

-- The last 10 Twins matchups have not had a spread posted by bookmakers.

 Twins Betting Records & Stats